 The authors’ analysis of the Tehran episode concludes that,

 “The resulting Douglas of The World episode, “The Terrorists,” while characterizing Dr. Mossadegh as a patriot and true hero of Iran, nevertheless portrayed the CIA-instigated nationalist movement as growing, communist-inspired movement against Mossadegh.
 This was of course the CIA’s disinformation intent from the outset.”

 (Other sources suggest the CIA plot was to make Mossadegh appear too weak to resist the communists, or even to make him seem pro-communist or anti-Islam.)

 For students or other readers young enough to be surprised that the word “Terrorism” and issues of Middle Eastern oil have been popping up in the news for more than a half-century, try Edward Said’s 1978 book, Orientalism.
-It’s controversial, but a fine starting point toward a broader picture of Western literary and cultural portrayals of the Middle East, from our radio episode’s rug merchants and exotic beautiful women to images of violence and “terrorists.”
+It is a good starting point toward a broader picture of Western literary and cultural portrayals of the Middle East — from our “Douglas” radio episode’s rug merchants and exotic beautiful women to images of violence and “terrorists.”
 See Orientalism previewed with Said by UMass professor Sut Jhally in this video interview.

 Original post updated with quotes from episode, additional links and editing Aug.
 6-9, 2011, and again on Aug.
 20, 2013, replacing the variant spellings (e.g. “Mossadeq”) with “Mossadegh” for consistency and adding a link to the latest publications of 1953 CIA documents.
 Updated in January 2020 with Internet Archive “Wayback Machine” links to copies of some earlier cited website articles that are no longer available at their original addresses.